Beneath the Lies – The Series: Plot

 Within the city of Kampala, lies a seedy underbelly of blackmail, drug trafficking, child prostitution and exploitation of women run by an unknown racket.
 When the lies beneath each relationship are exposed and loyalties are tested, only death and chaos can ensue.

 Production

-The first two episodes of the series were produced by Savannah MOON Productions in conjunction with Kinetic Management group and all the episodes were shot at different locations in Kampala.
-40 Plus Productions took over the series production in 2016 starting with the third episode of the first season and at the same time MTN Uganda took over digital marketing for the TV Series.
-The series is the brains of Nana Kagga, a former TV presenter and actress, remembered for her roles in A Good Day to Be Black & Sexy, Star Trek and featuring in CSI: Crime Scene Investigation.
+The first two episodes of the series were produced by Savannah MOON Productions in conjunction with Kinetic Management group, and all the episodes were shot at different locations in Kampala.
+40 Plus Productions took over production in 2016, starting with the third episode of the first season.
+At the same time, MTN Uganda took over digital marketing for the series.

+The series is the creation of Nana Kagga, a former TV presenter and actress, remembered for her roles in A Good Day to Be Black & Sexy, Star Trek and CSI: Crime Scene Investigation.

 The series ran for 30 minutes an episode on the 10:30 – 11 p.m.
 Urban TV time slot weekdays and repeated on Sundays before its hiatus.